 - a.
 A lawyer who is a member in good standing of the Law Society of BC or any other Canadian Law Society, the Nova Scotia Barristers' Society, or the Chambre des notaires du Quebec; or, - b.
-An immigration consultant who is a full member in good standing of the Immigration Consultants of Canada Regulatory Council.
+An immigration consultant who is a full member in good standing of the College of Immigration and Citizenship Consultants.